landv/gambas/README.md

 ## Test fixture

-Sometimes it is neccessary to create a "fixture", a special environment for a test or a couple of tests, and to destroy that environment after the test is done.
-For example a database connection shall be established, some tables for testing should be created and all this has to be reverted afterwards.
+Sometimes it is neccessary to create a "fixture", a special environment for a test or a couple of tests, and to destroy this environment after the test is done.
+For example a database connection should be established, some tables for testing should be created and this has to be reverted afterwards.
 This can be done with Setup... and Teardown... functions inside the TestContainer.

 ### Sub SetupEach() and Sub TeardownEach()

-You can create methods with these names to create an environment for each testmethod before is is invoked and to destroy it after.
+You can create methods with these names to create an environment for each testmethod before it is invoked and to destroy it afterwards.
 If you have five testmethods inside your TestContainer these functions will be invoked five times, SetupEach() before each testmethod, TeardownEach() after each testmethod.
 Got it?

 ### Sub SetupContainer() and Sub TeardownContainer()

-You can create methods with these names to create an environment for all testmethods inside a TestContainer, at start SetupContainer() is invoked and after all testmethods inside the testclass are done you can destroy the environment with TeardownContainer().
+You can create methods with these names to create an environment for all testmethods inside a TestContainer, in the beginning SetupContainer() is invoked and after all testmethods inside the testclass are done you can destroy the environment with TeardownContainer().